sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 So, the espoused bride was legally treated as if she was married to her husband.
 There were really just some formalities that had to take place later.

-Both Gal and Eph can take full force when we realize both of these callings can only be realized in the person of Christ.
+Both Cor and Eph can take full force when we realize both of these callings can only be realized in the person of Christ.
 They are related, but they are different roles with different purposes and different bodies.

-Think about the significance of the fact that the Bride hasn't been formed yet.
-Adam existed for some time before Eve was taken out of Him.
-It is the same with Christ and His body.
-There are two distinct purposes that are formed out of Christ: the husband and the bride.

-Were Adam and Eve one body or two bodies.
-Or were they together one body with distinct purposes.
-In other words, they could both be different and somehow still be one body.
-Is that a possibility?

-In Eph we read we are members of his body, and flesh, and bones.

-Was not Eve taken out of Adam her husband?
-How is the bride formed?

-[Gal 4:19 KJV] 19 My little children, of whom I travail in birth again until Christ be formed in you,

-- The great or greatest mystery in Eph 5 takes us back to Genesis.
-How many other times is this passage quoted in scripture?
-Why is this significant?
-Is leaving father and mother and becoming one flesh kind of like what happens in Christ to those that are called?

-- We need to very carefully evaluate what the new person in Ephesians refers to.
-I believe it makes a lot of sense that this includes more than just a husband.

-- When I read some of the verses in Eph 1-3, I begin to think it's possible they they don't just refer to the husband alone, but that they may refer to the bringing together of both of these callings one day in Christ.

-- Eve was taken out of Adam when he slept.
-This could very well be a symbol of death and resurrection.
-After the resurrection, God brought the bride to Adam.

-- Bring out the point that the picture on the box is Christ and the new person that is being formed in him.
-- Adam and Eve, the Nations and Israel are really shadows of this ultimate reality.

-- Adam was created in the image of God in Genesis
-- A temporary picture of something permament
-- The earthly as a shadow of the heavenly (Col 2:17)
-- Christ is the image of God in Revelation

-- This earthly picture is marred and distorted, but through God's plan of redemption, this picture is being corrected and will one day be put right
+End with the fact that the picture on the box is Christ and the new creation that is being formed in him.
+Adam and Eve, the Nations and Israel are really shadows of this ultimate reality.
+This earthly picture is marred and distorted, but through God's plan of redemption, this picture is being corrected and will one day be put right

-- Adam was the name for both Adam/Eve together at one point before the fall.
-Perhaps that is a foreshadow of some future ages in God's plan.
+Ultimately, I believe it still is in God's plan to channel earthly blessings through Israel to all Nations, but that day hasn't come yet.
+And I think that's why God left open the possibility of other nations participating along side with Israel.
+And I think that Israel will actually be a helper for all the other nations some day, but not until this serving God part is actualy figured out.
+[Bring in suitable quotes from Genesis here].
+Need to be strategic about placing props on one vs two (separate chairs).

+But now with Israel on the side for the time being, we can enjoy being blessed not merely with faithful Abraham, but with Christ Himself as part of the husband.